joachimbulow/dotnet-graphql-starterpack/README.md

 Then of course a `RefreshTokenEntity` is generated in `/Auth/Persistence/Entities`.
 This is used to refresh users' tokens.

-Other than, the main auth code is as siple as possible and shoul be easily followed in `/Auth/Services`
+Other than, the main auth code is as simple as possible and should be easily followed in `/Auth/Services`

 ### Error handling